Mayfieldmel/Mayfield-Ecommerce-Backend/README.md

 * The app was built and developed using Visual Studio Code (VS Code).
 * MySQL was used to create and manipulate the database.
 * Node.js was used to code the app/db logic.
+* Express.js was used to create a server and connect it to our database.
 * Insomnia was used to test api routes.
 * Github hosts the repository and published the website.